course-details-portlet

 Learning methods and activities

-The course will be held as an intensive course (2 weeks); Lectures, practical demonstrations and exercises.
-Lectures will be in english if there are international participants.
+The course will be held as an intensive course over 2 weeks 4 weeks apart; Lectures, practical demonstrations and five exercises.
+Lectures will be in english if there are international participants, if not, Norwegian will be the language of the course.
 Mandatory participation in regular study groups in two separate weeks.
 Image analysis and data organization.
 A minimum of 5 students required to conduct the course.

 Further on evaluation